MioKh/odin-Calculator/README.md

 anyway after thinking about it alot it kinda started coming and well you can see it in the code

 it was frustrating but i am proud of myself that i was able to do it and i like it even tho its a simple app i am looking forward to make more and much complicated stuff

+WEll I am back after 9 month " according to github " and well obviously I forgot a bit but I am back and i thought hey I should try to retry doing this project it should be a lot easier because I have a idea on it and I know how to think ? is that even a way to say this anyway i'll try re-doing everything